-The Deputy Head Academic will ensure that progress of EAL pupils is tracked against the expected progress of their peers, both in internal assessment and progress checks (grade cards) and external exam performance.
+The Sub-Warden Academic will ensure that progress of EAL pupils is tracked against the expected progress of their peers, both in internal assessment and progress checks (grade cards) and external exam performance.

-The Sub-Warden will identify pupils who entered the school with a recognised need for EAL support when dealing with bullying incidents or serious discipline cases.
+The Sub-Warden will identify pupils who entered the School with a recognised need for EAL support when dealing with serious discipline cases.